Special Investigations Officer (The Netherlands)

 A Special Investigation Officer, employed by the municipality of Rotterdam is issuing a traffic fine to a motorist.

 In The Netherlands, a Special Investigations Officer (Dutch: Buitengewoon Opsporingsambtenaar, abbreviated as BOA), is an individual who holds law enforcement powers for a limited section of law and in a limited geographic area.
 This is in contrary to General Investigations Officers (Algemeen Opsporingsambtenaar) employed by the police, who may exercise their authority across almost all laws.

 In 2021 there were more than 23,000 special law enforcement officers employed at over 1100 law enforcement organizations.

-Legal background

-The Dutch laws about criminal procedure codes (Wetboek van Strafvordering) and policing (Politiewet) define the law enforcement powers that officers may exercise in the course of their duties.
-These include powers such as arresting and detaining suspects, issuing fines, verifying a person's identity, frisking individuals, and using physical force when necessary.
-Additionally, a law enforcement officer may describe his observations in a written statement under oath, which may be used as evidence in court.

-The laws make a distinction between those who hold general law enforcement authority and those who hold limited law enforcement authority.
-Those officers who hold a limited law enforcement authority may only exercise their law enforcement powers when this within the scope of their specific duty.

-Work qualifications

-Special law enforcement officers are appointed by the Ministry of Justice after being requested by their employer.
+Dedicated education

 Prior to being appointed, a candidate must successfully complete a written and practical exam.
 The written exam tests the candidate's knowledge on criminal (procedure) law and constitutional law.
 Candidates also take an additional exam based on the exact scope of their duties.

-If the candidate will be able to use force in the scope of their work, they will also have to do a written and practical exam on that.

-After successfully completing these exams, the candidate is subject to a background check in which their criminal record will be reviewed.

-An individual may be assigned for five years.
-After this, they need to do their exams and background check again to extend their status as a law enforcement officer.

-Dedicated education

-While the exams described above are the bare minimum requirements to be qualified, there are dedicated educational programs that train people how to work as a special investigation officer.
+While the exams are the bare minimum requirements to be qualified, there are dedicated educational programs that train people how to work as a special investigation officer.
 These programs take two to three years, including internships at law enforcement organizations.